Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Abstract

 \section{Abstract}

-Most semantic communication systems leverage deep learning models to provide end-to-end transmission performance surpassing the established source and channel coding approaches.
-While, so far, research has mainly focused on architecture and model improvements, but such a model trained over a full dataset and ergodic channel responses is unlikely to be optimal for every test instance.
-Due to limitations on the model capacity and imperfect optimization and generalization, such learned models will be suboptimal especially when the testing data distribution or channel response is different from that in the training phase, as is likely to be the case in practice.
-To tackle this, in this paper, we propose a novel semantic communication paradigm by leveraging the deep learning model's overfitting property.
-Our model can for instance be updated after deployment, which can further lead to substantial gains in terms of the transmission rate-distortion (RD) performance.
-This new system is named adaptive semantic communication (ASC).
-In our ASC system, the ingredients of wireless transmitted stream include both the semantic representations of source data and the adapted decoder model parameters.
-Specifically, we take the overfitting concept to the extreme, proposing a series of ingenious methods to adapt the semantic codec or representations to an individual data or channel state instance.
-The whole ASC system design is formulated as an optimization problem whose goal is to minimize the loss function that is a tripartite tradeoff among the data rate, model rate, and distortion terms.
-The experiments (including user study) verify the effectiveness and efficiency of our ASC system.
-Notably, the substantial gain of our overfitted coding paradigm can catalyze semantic communication upgrading to a new era.
+The emerging field \emph{semantic communication} is driving the research of end-to-end data transmission.
+By utilizing the powerful representation ability of deep learning models, learned data transmission schemes have exhibited superior performance than the established source and channel coding methods.
+While, so far, research efforts mainly concentrated on architecture and model improvements toward a static target domain.
+Despite their successes, such learned models are still suboptimal due to the limitations in model capacity and imperfect optimization and generalization, particularly when the testing data distribution or channel response is different from that adopted for model training, as is likely to be the case in real-world.
+To tackle this, in this paper, we propose a novel online learned joint source and channel coding approach that leverages the deep learning model's overfitting property.
+Specifically, we update the off-the-shelf pre-trained models after deployment in a lightweight online fashion to adapt to the distribution shifts in source data and environment domain.
+We take the overfitting concept to the extreme, proposing a series of implementation-friendly methods to adapt the codec model or representations to an individual data or channel state instance, which can further lead to substantial gains in terms of the end-to-end rate-distortion performance.
+Accordingly, the streaming ingredients include both the semantic representations of source data and the online updated decoder model parameters.
+The system design is formulated as a joint optimization problem whose goal is to minimize the loss function, a tripartite trade-off among the data stream bandwidth cost, model stream bandwidth cost, and end-to-end distortion.
+The proposed methods enable the communication-efficient adaptation for all parameters in the network without sacrificing decoding speed.
+Extensive experiments, including user study, on continually changing target source data and wireless channel environments, demonstrate the effectiveness and efficiency of our approach, on which we outperform existing state-of-the-art engineered transmission scheme (VVC combined with 5G LDPC coded transmission).